All About Recycling and Reclamation Workers

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

-There were about 263,500 jobs for Recycling and Reclamation Worker in 2016 (in the United States).
+In 2016, there was an estimated number of 263,500 jobs in the United States for Recycling and Reclamation Worker.
 New jobs are being produced at a rate of 4.4% which is below the national average.
 The Bureau of Labor Statistics predicts 11,600 new jobs for Recycling and Reclamation Worker by 2026.
-The BLS estimates 31,400 yearly job openings in this field.
+There will be an estimated 31,400 positions for Recycling & Reclamation Worker per year.

 The states with the most job growth for Recycling & Reclamation Worker are Nevada, Florida, and Utah.
 Watch out if you plan on working in Delaware, Maine, or Alaska.
 These states have the worst job growth for this type of profession.

-What is the Average Salary of a Recycling & Reclamation Worker
+How Much Does a Recycling & Reclamation Worker Make?

 Recycling and Reclamation Workers who work in Wyoming, Alaska, or New Mexico, make the highest salaries.